 If you don’t own a tripod at all, or are looking for a travel specific model, then I definitely recommend taking a look at the VEO 2 line.
-With prices starting as low as $119.99 for the entry level VEO 2 204AB, there’s something to suit pretty much every price point.
+There are a range of options available, many of which are featured in our guide to the best travel tripods.

 Plus, as a bonus, you get one of my photos, and (even a photo of me!) on the box.
 And if that’s not enough to persuade you to buy a VEO 2 tripod over anything else, I’m not sure what is!

 Long Term Use With the Vanguard VEO 2 265CB